What does the downtown organization working on the downtown renaissance in Newport Vermont do?

 - Design Committee: Every 3rd Friday of the month, 8a - 9a in the conference room of the Community Financial Services Group's office on the 2nd floor of the Hebard State Building

-- Economic Restructuring Committee: Every 2nd Thursday, 8a - 9a in the large conference room on the 2nd floor of the Hebard State Building on Main Street, Newport
+- Economic Development Committee: Every 2nd Thursday, 8a - 9a in the large conference room on the 2nd floor of the Hebard State Building on Main Street, Newport

-The Newport City Renaissance Board of Directors meet every last Friday of the month in the conference room of the Community Financial Services Group.
+The Newport City Renaissance Board of Directors meet every last Friday of the month in the conference room of the Community Financial Services Group, 8a - 9a.

 The Newport City Renaissance Corporation (NCRC) was founded in July 2007 as an independent non-profit organization the same year Newport received Vermont Downtown designation.
 Six fast years later, in 2013, for the third year in a row, NCRC received national accreditation from National Main Street Program meeting the commercial district revitalization performance standards set by the National Main Street Center and recognizing its team of over 100 volunteers outstanding performance as a catalyst for economic development in downtown Newport, VT.
 On 26 November 2012, Newport's status as a Vermont Designated Downtown was renewed for another five years (2012 - 2017).